ggandor/leap.nvim/README.md

 ### Keymaps

-You can set the defaults keymaps (`:h leap-default-keymaps`) by calling `require('leap').set_default_keymaps()`.
+You can set the defaults keymaps (listed in `:h leap-default-keymaps`) by calling `require('leap').set_default_keymaps()`.
 Note that the function will check for conflicts with any custom mappings created by you or other plugins, and will not overwite them, unless explicitly told so (called with a `true` argument).

 To set alternative keymaps, you can use the `<Plug>` keys listed in `:h leap-custom-keymaps`.